The Bullet Is Not for Firing: Synopsis

-When the platoon engage a low-flying German plane with rapid fire, a Court of Inquiry is held.
+When the platoon engage a low flying German plane with rapid fire, a Court of Inquiry is held.

 Plot

-As the 'all clear' air raid siren blares, Mainwaring and Wilson wake up from a snooze, but both are quick to deny it.
+As the "all clear" air raid siren sounds, Mainwaring and Wilson wake up from a nap, but both are quick to deny it.
 As they go into the hall and begin to make some tea, Mainwaring remarks on a low-flying Nazi plane that passed over Walmington.
-The platoon arrive and Mainwaring asks them to hand in their ammunition, but Jones admits they haven't got any: they wasted it all shooting at the low-flying plane.
+The platoon arrives and Mainwaring asks them to hand in their ammunition, but Jones admits they have not got any: they wasted it all shooting at the low-flying plane.
 Godfrey is the only one with a full magazine, because by the time he had got it out of his overcoat, the plane had flown away.
 Mainwaring decides to report the night's events to GHQ.
 As the tired platoon prepare to make a cup of tea, Mainwaring bursts their bubble by saying their rifles have to be pulled through and boiled out.

 Mainwaring decides to organise a thorough search around the area to find the missing cartridges.
-As they leave to supervise the rifle maintenance, Jones is having a bit of trouble removing his pull-through, and several methods are tried, including tying it to the banister and pulling it out.
+As they leave to supervise the rifle maintenance, Jones is having trouble removing his pull-through, and several methods are tried, including tying it to the banister and pulling it out.
 However, this destroys the banister, much to the Verger's chagrin.
 When Mainwaring ties it to a thicker pillar, the string breaks and it becomes impossible to remove.
-Mrs Pike arrives to take Frank home, and solves Jones' rifle problem by pulling the string out from the other end.
+However, the problem is soon solved when Mrs Pike arrives to take Frank home, and pulls the string out from the other end of the rifle.